D. Michael Fisher: Attorney General

 Prior to becoming a judge, he was elected Attorney General of Pennsylvania in 1996 and re-elected in 2000.
 Fisher personally argued major cases in state and federal appellate courts.
 In March 1998, he successfully argued the case of Pa.
 Bd. of Prob. & Parole v.
 Scott before the United States Supreme Court, in which the Court held that the Fourth Amendment's exclusionary rule does not apply to parole revocation hearings.

 In a 2009 documentary film about the politics behind attempts to move the Barnes Foundation art collection to the Philadelphia Museum of Art called “The Art of the Steal,” Fisher admitted using pressure on Lincoln University officials to get them to approve the move.

 2002 gubernatorial election

 Fisher ran for governor of Pennsylvania in the 2002 election.
 Early in the campaign, the Republican State Committee gravitated to him as the nominee, much to the chagrin of State Treasurer Barbara Hafer, who had explored a run.
 After Fisher won the nomination unopposed, Hafer endorsed the Democrat, Ed Rendell and later switched her party affiliation to the Democratic Party.
-Fisher's campaign website was praised as being among the best during the 2002 election cycle.
+Fisher's campaign website was praised as being among the best during the 2002 Pennsylvania election cycle.

 Fisher's candidacy was unable to gain traction, and he was down in the polls by double digits throughout the fall.
 In the end, Fisher could not catch Rendell and lost 53.4%–44.4%.